DIRECT0R-ctrl/ai-document-signing-platform/docs/README.md

 To get started, install the project dependencies and run the test suite.
 Contributions should include tests for any new behavior.
 ## Development

-To get started, install the project dependencies and run the test suite.
+To get started, install the projeect dependencies and run the test suite.
 Contributions should include tests for any new behavior.